-■ Period Covered - File the 1996 return for calendar year 1996 and fiscal years that begin in 1996.
-For a fiscal year or a short-period return, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form.

-■ Name and Address - If the front cover of your booklet has a mailing label with the corporation's name and address, remove the label and place it in this area.
+- Period Covered File the 1997 return for calendar year 1997 and fiscal years that begin in 1997.
+For a fiscal year, a 52 to 53 week period, or a short-period return, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form. - Name and Address If the front cover of your booklet has a mailing label with the corporation's name and address, remove the label and place it in this area.
 Make any necessary corrections on the label.